GailDrake/iliteus/README.md

-Welcome to the ILITE webpage GitHub repo
+Welcome to the ILITE webpage GitHub repo.
+This is where all of our code goes through.